Meet Sally

 Style, Pressure & Beauty That Bites - Why I Paint

-I’m drawn to what we polish, filter, present, and to what’s vanishing: character, individuality, quality.
-We live in an age of polyester, plastic, imported sameness, and Amazon everything.
+I'm pulled to what we polish and what's vanishing: character, individuality, quality.
+We live in polyester and plastic, imported sameness, Amazon everything.
 Handmade is niche.
 Natural fabrics are rare.
-Retail is vanishing.
-Conformity is pitched as virtue.
+Retail is dying.
+Conformity gets sold as virtue.
+I grew up in the North’s manufacturing legacy: wool, worsted, cotton, sharp dressing, polished shoes, substance.
+Now it’s recycled sheen, quick fixes, moral performance.
+I paint to hold onto something real: character, freedom, and the pleasure of unapologetic beauty.

 My work moves between glamour and grit, fashion and the everyday.
-There are women who flaunt, not apologise, because style, self-display, and sensuality shouldn’t be under suspicion.
-There are interiors, still lifes, and surreal intrusions that reflect a world under pressure: from puritanism, from performance, from control.
+The women in it flaunt, not apologise.
+Style, self‑display, and sensuality shouldn’t be under suspicion.
+Interiors, still lifes, and surreal intrusions show a world under pressure: puritanism, performance, control.

 I’m interested in the space between modesty and exposure, conformity and flair.
-I paint the present moment through objects, bodies, and clothes.
-A personal archive of what’s being lost, and what still fights to be seen.
+I paint the present through objects, bodies, clothes.
+It’s a personal archive of what’s being lost and what refuses to disappear.

 I came back to painting because I didn’t want to live the same year on repeat.
 It’s how I push myself, stay awake, and test what I’m capable of.
 The work keeps me learning.
 And when it’s working, it brings joy.